alexcorremans/camunda-docs-manual/content/update/minor/717-to-718/_index.md

 1. For administrators and developers: [Full distribution update](#full-distribution)
 1. For administrators: [Standalone web application](#standalone-web-application)
 1. For administrators and developers: [Groovy version update](#groovy-version-update)
+1. For administrators and developers: [Content Security Policy update](#content-security-policy-update)

 This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda Platform 7.18.